EbrahimKaram/HashCode2021/README.md

 Now I rewrote the naive implementation and we got the follwoiung score.
 7,885,740 points.
 This is a bit upsetting since we would have gotten a higher score with File D which gave a score of zero.

+Now, here we considered the intersections to be considered at the end of the road.
+When we turn a green light, we turn the green light for the road that the car is already on.
+We aren't turning on for the road it will got to.
+(A key point to understand.)

 ![naiveImplementation](https://user-images.githubusercontent.com/10140799/109394042-ec7d8580-78f2-11eb-9092-d8dc5b7254e6.png)

 You can check teh implementaion by checking `Naive_implemtation.py`

 ## Removing Unessarary roads
 The cars aren't passing on each road so if we removed the roads that aren't being used we can drastically improve the code.

+We understand that cars start at the end of the road mentioned.
+In a way, we don't care if the car starts in a certain place and nno other car enters that road.
+So we should actually ignore the first path in the cars planned trajecotry.

+If a road is in the path for multiple cars, we prefer to keep it on longer than other routes since it's more used and we don't want it to get jammed

+## Extra notes
+* Some cars will never arrive to their destination. simple because the path they plan to take is longer than the simulation time even.
+If the car was able to hit every green light, it would be too slow to arrive. (this is why you can never get 2 cars to arrive in example 1)
+* Given the above.
+A car will never travel the full path given the simulation time.